Checkpoint Docs

 • No coding required — Install through GTM interface

-• Quick deployment - Live in minutes, not days
+• Quick deployment — Live in minutes

 • Easy configuration — Visual interface for settings